How to Setup Dual Monitor | Windows | Linux | MAC

 How to Setup Dual Monitor

-1. Then you need to position the displays as you’ve set them up on your desk.
+1. Then it would be best to position the displays as you’ve set them up on your desk.
 To do this, click and drag the displays on your PC’s screen and move them to the correct position.
 Each display panel has a number.
-The corresponding number will appear at the upper left corner of each display when the ‘Displays’ tab is open.
+The corresponding number will appear at the upper left corner of each display when the ‘Displays‘ tab is open.

 How to Setup Dual Monitor